Alabama

 For more information visit the Multi-State Compliance Matrix

-Alabama ranks #1 out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the best places in which to operate a faith-based nonprofit in the United States.
-Alabama has several policies that facilitate the contributions of faith-based nonprofits, including strong constitutional protections for free exercise of religion, a state constitutional amendment requiring government burdens on religious exercise to satisfy strict scrutiny, and an automatic income tax exemption for organizations with federal 501(c)(3) status.
-Additionally, Alabama does not impose audit requirements as a condition of maintaining authorization to fundraise in the state.
-Alabama, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a state Blaine Amendment and an imposition of sales tax on religious organizations’ sales and purchases.
+Alabama ranks #1 out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the best places to operate a faith-based nonprofit in the United States.
+Alabama has several laws that facilitate the contributions of faith-based nonprofits, including strong constitutional protections for free exercise of religion, a state constitutional amendment requiring government burdens on religious exercise to satisfy strict scrutiny, and an automatic exemption from state corporate income tax for organizations with federal 501(c)(3) status.
+Additionally, Alabama does not impose audit requirements as a condition of maintaining authorization to fundraise in the state for those same organizations.
+Alabama, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broadly restrictive state Blaine Amendment and an imposition of state sales tax on religious organizations’ sales and purchases.

 Religious Freedom:

-The Alabama Constitution, in the constitutional text itself, provides stronger protections for religious free exercise or worship than the federal First Amendment, as incorporated.
+The Alabama Constitution, in the constitutional text itself, provides stronger protections for religious free exercise or worship than the federal First Amendment (as currently interpreted by the US Supreme Court).

 Alabama has enacted a constitutional amendment that protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny, providing one of the highest standards for religious freedom protections in the country.